How To Change or Reset Root Password on Ubuntu 26.04, 24.04 and 22.04

 A root password only changes the local account.
 OpenSSH enforces its own PermitRootLogin policy, so sudo passwd root does not automatically allow remote root login over SSH.

 If the output is permitrootlogin no or permitrootlogin prohibit-password, root password logins over SSH are still blocked even though su - works locally.
-Keep that separation unless you have a specific recovery requirement, and review how to install SSH on Ubuntu if you need to manage the SSH service or its authentication policy.
+Keep that separation unless you have a specific recovery requirement, and review how to enable and configure SSH on Ubuntu if you need to manage the SSH service or its authentication policy.

 Troubleshoot Changing or Resetting the Root Password on Ubuntu